 Since everything we do online can be recorded and reported, OTT advertising also demands new methods of performance tracking.
 In the 20th century, a broadcaster would predict likely audience figures for a program.
 These could be reviewed by advertisers to determine whether that program was worth advertising alongside.
 Perhaps the most famous example of this involves the Super Bowl, where world-famous TV ads including Apple’s 1984 and Budweiser’s Wassup made high-profile debuts.
 Advertisers knew that a Super Bowl ad would reach a huge audience.
 That made the punitive cost worthwhile.

 However, the fragmented and still-maturing OTT market represents a very different proposition.
 For one thing, there are a number of competing platforms – Apple TV, Roku, proprietary smart TVs, etc. For another, there is still a lack of standardization in terms of file formats, despite the best efforts of the Interactive Advertising Bureau and their global-standard Video Ad Serving Template.
 The concept of interactive ads is new to many companies, and running a passive ad already seen on terrestrial TV can seem rather dull.
-Consumers now demand experiences not passivity.
+Consumers now demand experiences, not passivity.

 Clearly, measuring ad performance on OTT platforms requires a different approach to traditional broadcast media.
-Indeed, advertising effectiveness can’t be judged purely on audience figures any more.
-Key performance indicators for OTT ads can be affected by the type and size of device being used, the time of day the ad was seen, and the degree of interactivity it offers – from a simple ‘skip’ option to click-through traffic generation.
+Indeed, advertising effectiveness can’t be judged purely on audience figures anymore.
+Key performance indicators for OTT ads can be affected by the type and size of the device being used, the time of day the ad was seen, and the degree of interactivity it offers – from a simple ‘skip’ option to click-through traffic generation.
 There are also compatibility issues between divergent formats like MP4 and VPAID.
 These need to be anticipated and resolved depending on which mediums are being used to advertise.

 How Would An Advertising Report Be Structured?